Sand Box Corner

 The named routes at the Sandbox, as you face it from the river, are, from left to right (downstream to upstream end), as follows (ones I have climbed are in bold):

-• Box Left (5.2)-- a fine introduction to the Sandbox crag.
+a fine introduction to the Sandbox crag.
 The route climbs a large, prominent crack that in places is a bit dirty but which has plenty of good places for the hands and feet while serving up enough exposure to get some adrenaline going.
 I honestly think this route is too easy for roping up, but that’s always an individual call, and even the best free soloist is as mortal as the rest of us when s/he takes a fall.
-The climb is only about 30 vertical feet, another reason why it makes more sense for unroped climbing than roped.
-It is a ladder-like route that gets easier as you climb higher; to make it a little harder, exit right rather than along the natural lines straight up and left.
+The climb is only about 30 vertical feet, another reason it makes more sense for unroped climbing than roped.
+It is a ladder-like route; to make it a little harder, exit right rather than along the natural lines straight up and left.
+This route is leadable and takes gear both large and small; you can protect the off-width with #5 and #6 Camalots, but cams aren't trustworthy in the rock here.
 Photos in this page's gallery illustrate the conditions and will help with locating this particular route.

-• The Pox (5.7)-- the face just right of Sand Box Corner
+• The Pox (5.7)-- the face just right of Sand Box Corner.

 • Lifestyles (5.3)--This route is only 25 feet and feels more like a bouldering problem than a climb.
 Just climb the “scoops” to the right of Right Dihedral and exit to the left.

 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 After passing the entrance station, make an immediate right and drive down to a parking area.
 This is the area used by most climbers and kayakers.

 Hike the use trail that heads for the top of the crag.
 Then scramble (Class 3) to the base.

 The park is open from 7 A.M. until dark every day except Christmas.
-There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
+There is an admission fee, good for three days, of $10 per vehicle.
 Annual and interagency passes are also available (the latter costs $80).

 Altering the rock to place gear is prohibited.
 Do not remove or replace existing bolts.
 The general rule here is that if you can't lead using natural gear, you should toprope just as most others do.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
-Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
-Don’t be surprised to see a climber smoking a cigarette or yakking on a cell phone about his new BMW or his stock portfolio as he waits his turn.
-So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20’s F or lower in winter, not great for climbing).
+Expect spectators.
+Also, some of the climbers here, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
+Don’t be surprised to see a climber smoking a cigarette or yakking on a cell phone about his new BMW or his stock portfolio as he waits his turn; don't be surprised to see obvious gym climbers blaring bad music.
+So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20s F or lower in winter, not great for climbing).

 The park is home to copperheads.
 It’s unlikely that they hang out in holds on the cliffs themselves, but be aware.
 The danger, though slim, is greatest near the clifftops, where there are more places for snakes to be.